 The Pathways to Liberation project was started in 2008 by Jacob Gotwals, Jack Lehman, and Jim and Jori Manske.
-Read more About our project – or read our latest blog postings below.
+View our self-assessment matrix, read more about our project, or read our latest blog postings below.

 For me, if there is one skill underlying all of the others presented in these pathways to liberation, it is presence.
 Without presence, we can not deliberately engage the other skills because we lack real-time awareness; similarly, the practice of the other skills support the cultivation of presence.
 Presence is the foundational skill of maintaining moment by moment awareness of our unique personal human experience.
 With insufficient presence, our “aliveness” falters and suffering (read more)